These functions are reverse version of the adj_perc_1RM

 Forwarded to

-.
+max_reps_func.
 Usually the parameter value.
-For exampleklin = 36
+For exampleklin = 36when usingmax_reps_linearasmax_reps_funcfunction

 Functions